 Situated in the golden triangle countryside, between Sarlat, Gourdon and Rocamador and close to one of the most beautiful rivers in France, La Dordogne.
-The extremely charming barn has been converted to a very high standard retaining lots of character with its old oak beams It's decoration in fresh, pretty colours making it a most inviting holiday home full of light and sunshine.
+This barn has been converted to a very high standard retaining lots of character with its old oak beams It's decoration in fresh, pretty colours makes it a most inviting holiday home full of light and sunshine.
 The attention to detail is superb and the dining kitchen is fully equipped with everything you could possibly need - it is quite a feature!
 The indoor and outdoor space means you will have plenty of room & opportunity to relax.

-In the grounds of the property guests will be able to enjoy the sunny terrace decking for sunbathing and eating and drinking al fresco and using the bbq if you wish.
+In the grounds of the property guests can enjoy the sunny terrace decking for sunbathing and eating and drinking al fresco and using the bbq if you wish.